Assassination of George Lincoln Rockwell: Legacy

 warfare and violent attacks; while these and other ideas that rose after his death already existed, the vacuum caused by his death gave them increased prominence.

 Rockwell's death effectively ended his party, and decentralized the neo-Nazi movement as a whole, with large shifts in tactics and ideology.
 Koehl was elected as leader and took over leadership of the NSWPP in the aftermath.
-Koehl, now leader of the NSWPP, was well-versed in neo-Nazi ideas but lacked leadership ability.
+Koehl was well-versed in neo-Nazi ideas but lacked leadership ability.
 He was known for his extremely rigid leadership strategy which he refused to alter from the classical fascist strategy in any way.
 Less than six months after Rockwell's death, Allen called Koehl a "robot" and said, "the only reason he leads the party now is because everyone else left is even dumber than him".
 Academic Jeffrey Kaplan wrote of Koehl's leadership ability that:

 Koehl thus appeared to outside observers to work on two concurrent tracks: a highly successful effort to anger and alienate the old guard while simultaneously leaving the new recruits with such a bad taste in their mouths that many left the movement, and others became lifelong enemies of the new Commander.
 It was by all accounts a singular performance.
 The roster of those harried from the National Socialist White People's Party reads like a virtual "Who's Who" of American National Socialism.
 William Pierce, Harold Covington, Joseph Tommasi, James Warner, Ricky Cooper, James Mason—the list of victims of Koehl-era purges and angry resignations could go on for pages.